zammad/zammad-admin-documentation/manage/roles/index.rst

 Simply put, permissions are names for all the different things users might want to do throughout the system, such as:

-:``chat.agent``: respond to live chat messages :``ticket.agent``: update tickets
+   * ``chat.agent``: respond to live chat messages
+   * ``ticket.agent``: update tickets
-:``admin.user``: access the **Manage > Users** admin panel :``knowledge_base.editor``: create/edit knowledge base articles
+   * ``admin.user``: access the **Manage > Users** admin panel
+   * ``knowledge_base.editor``: create/edit knowledge base articles

 Zammad has dozens of these permissions, which is a lot to keep track of.
-So instead of saying "This user has permissions A, B, and C", Zammad says "The *agent role* has permissions A, B, and C, and this user is an agent."
+So instead of assigning a bunch of permissions to different users, the idea is to assign permissions to roles.
+And each user has an assigned role.

-This makes creating user accounts for new agents a whole lot simpler, and it also makes it easier to invent a new permission D and say "All existing agents can do *that* now, too."
+This makes creating user accounts for new agents a whole lot simpler, and it also makes it easier to assign a new permission to a role and say "All existing agents can do *that* now, too."

 In short, roles are just collections of permissions that you can give to a user.